RoganDawes/P4wnP1_nexmon_additions/README.md

 1. Bring up a monitor interface and afterwards a hostapd based **OPEN** access point (steps describe above)
-2. Issue `nexutil -s 666 -i -v 1` to enable KARMA for the running access point
+2. Issue ~ `nexutil -s 666 -i -v 1` ~  (outdated) to enable KARMA for the running access point

-To disable the karma mode `nexutil -s 666 -i -v 0` could be issued, there's no need to stop the AP.
+To disable the karma mode ~ `nexutil -s 666 -i -v 0` ~ could be issued, there's no need to stop the AP.
 KARMA could be enabled or disabled on-demand.

 If everything works, every probe request for a fromer unknwon network